Inheritance Strategies with JPA and Hibernate – The Complete Guide

 4 Inheritance Strategies

-JPA and Hibernate support 4 inheritance strategies which map the domain objects to different table structures.
+JPA and Hibernate support 4 inheritance strategies that map the domain objects to different table structures.
+Let’s take a closer look at each of them.

 Mapped Superclass